-The Bank's operational risk management governance and framework is defined in the Risk Management Charter approved by Planning Department-Asia Pacific Division (PDAPD) and local management committee.
+The Bank's operational risk management governance and framework is defined in the Risk Management Charter approved by Risk Management Department-Asia Pacific Division (RMDAP) and local management committee.
 The Policy is applicable across all the functions in the branch ensuring a clear accountability and responsibility for management and mitigation of operational risk, developing a common understanding of operational risk, and helping the business and operation groups to improve internal controls, thereby reducing the probability of an Operational Risk event.

-The Risk Management Committee (RMC) at the Bank, represented by Senior Management of the Bank along with members of the credit risk, treasury, operations, information technology and other critical departments; meets regularly to examine and evaluate the risk profile of the Bank.
+The Risk Management Committee (RMC) at the Bank, represented by Senior Management of the Bank from credit risk, market risk, enterprise risk, compliance, planning, finance, human resources, operations, information technology, information security and other critical departments; meets regularly to examine and evaluate the risk profile of the Bank.
 The coverage includes all the material risks envisaged by the bank both Pillar I as well as Pillar II Risks as per RBI / Basel Guidelines.
 The RMC adopts pro-active approach towards mitigating the risk to ensure smooth banking operations.